shanshanyang/poc/readme.md

         -> package.json
 ~~~

+# Assumptions:
+- Demo projects do NOT care about project detail
+- Demo projects should satisfy the requirments
+- Demo projects are evaluating the JIRA/Stash flow (BWI production team collabration), tools required to complete the flow, the capability of fitting all types of BWI projects in this format.

 ## FS Main Demo Idea
 FS Main is the only project that require multiple projects in an Epic.